zslucky/fetch-utils/README.md

 This is a configurabled lib for [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) that we can add a global default configuration for every requests, aslo provide some packed methods that we can do request more easily.

+We are followed [SamVer 2.0](http://semver.org/), this started from version 2.0.0, then we will try our best to avoide the dependency hell.

 ---
 ### Install
 ```sh